MansourRahimzai/delicacy/README.md

 # 🛒 Delicacy – Online Grocery Store

-Welcome to *Delicacy*, a modern and stylish online grocery shopping website where users can browse and filter fresh products like vegetables, meat, and drinks with smooth animations and responsive design.
+Welcome to _Delicacy_, a modern and stylish online grocery shopping website where users can browse and filter fresh products like vegetables, meat, and drinks with smooth animations and responsive design.

 ## 🌟 Features

 - 🛍 Product Filtering by Category (Vegetables, Meat, Drinks)
 - 🎠 Custom Carousel for Featured Products
 - 🔖 Discount Badges & Price Tags
-- 💖 Add to Cart & Add to Favorites Icons
+- 💖 Add to Cart option
 - 🕒 Special Offers with Countdown Timer
 - ⭐ Top-Rated Product Section
 - 📱 Fully Responsive Layout